Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 It does this by using the Operator SDK to simplify creation and automation of Operators.
 This thoroughly increases developer productivity.

 Operator Framework also enhances the reliability of complex applications by allowing them to declare specific configurations to make sure the application is always running as desired.
-This would in turn reduce possible downtime and making it easier for the responsible department
+This would in turn reduce possible downtime and making it easier for the responsible department.

 For security guarantees, Operator Framework uses the same principles as Kubernetes such as Role-Based Access Control so that applications cannot act outside of the scope provided.
 This along with other network isolation policies ensures the security aspect.